-- In 2021, women in B.C. made 86 cents for every dollar men made in average hourly wages20 - Men tend to have roles in higher-paying industries and occupations - Education, experience, job attributes, occupation, industry and demographic factors also account for this wage gap21 - On average, men out-earn women in every industrial sector with varying gaps across each sector (see Table 2 on page 8) - Even in industries with a higher representation of women, they earn about 0.83-0.88 cents to every man's dollar
+- In 2024, women in B.C. earned 85 cents for every dollar men earned - Men tend to have roles in higher-paying industries and occupations - Education, experience, job attributes, occupation, industry and demographic factors also account for this wage gap - In 2023, women were paid less than men in most sectors, including those that employed more women than men. - For example, women earned 91 cents and 88 cents for every dollar a man earned in the healthcare and social assistance sector and the educational services sector, respectively.